ms-vincent/azure-docs/articles/azure-netapp-files/azure-netapp-files-create-volumes-smb.md

 ---
 # Create an SMB volume for Azure NetApp Files

-Azure NetApp Files supports creating volumes using NFS (NFSv3 or NFSv4.1), SMB3, or dual protocol (NFSv3 and SMB, or NFSv4.1 and SMB).
+Azure NetApp Files supports creating volumes using NFS (NFSv3 or NFSv4.1), SMB (2.1, 3.0, and 3.1.1), or dual protocol (NFSv3 and SMB, or NFSv4.1 and SMB).
 A volume's capacity consumption counts against its pool's provisioned capacity.

 This article shows you how to create an SMB3 volume.
 For NFS volumes, see [Create an NFS volume](azure-netapp-files-create-volumes.md).
 For dual-protocol volumes, see [Create a dual-protocol volume](create-volumes-dual-protocol.md).